Polanski snubs French Oscars fearing 'lynching' - France 24

 France's equality minister and feminists were outraged at his 12 nominations, including for best film, given that Polanski is still wanted in the United States for the statutory rape of a 13-year-old girl in 1977.

-"We know how this evening will unfold already," Polanski said in a statement to AFP.
+"We know how this evening will unfold already," Polanski said in a statement to AFP as posters appeared at the theatre that will host the ceremony condemning him as a rapist and sex criminal.

 "Activists are already threatening me with a public lynching, with some saying they are going to protest outside," the 87-year-old added.